xmtp/docs-xmtp-org/docs/pages/perf-ux/identity-resolution.md

 ## Third-party identity resolution tools

-Explore these third-party identity resolution tools.

-:::tip[FYI]

-Tools listed on this page aren't official endorsements and are provided for informational purposes only.
+This list of third-party identity resolution tools is provided for informational purposes only.

+:::tip

 Is your app using a great tool to resolve identities?
-Open an [issue](https://github.com/xmtp/xmtp-dot-org/issues) to share information about it.
+Open an [issue](https://github.com/xmtp/docs-xmtp-org/issues) to share information about it.

 :::